Devps2003/CodeWars-Hackathon/README.md

 After running the model, you can find the following outputs:

-- **predictions.csv**: CSV file containing the filenames, true labels, and predicted labels for the test dataset.
+- **submission.csv**: CSV file containing the filenames, true labels, and predicted labels for the test dataset.
 - **accuracy_plot.pdf**: PDF file containing the plot of training accuracy and validation accuracy over epochs.
 - **f1_score.pdf**: PDF file containing the F1-score, precision, and recall metrics on the test dataset.